bitinn/svgshelf/README.md

 We use `npm run build` as our build tool, and since [svgo](https://github.com/svg/svgo) already does the hard work of optimizing our svg files, this is a command line tool to help us with the last step: bundling svg into a single file, so you can reference it as a cachable, single external file, through fragment identifier.

-And much of the code here are forked from [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore), which is perfectly fine if you use grunt, but if all you need is a simple CLI, `svgshelf` got your covered.
+Much of the idea here is based on [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore) and [gulp-svgstore](https://github.com/w0rm/gulp-svgstore), which are perfectly fine if you use grunt/gulp, but if all you need is a simple CLI, `svgshelf` got your covered.

 # Install